VibhaeoM01/Mess-Frontend/que.md

 ---

 > **Remember:** Your struggles and solutions are proof of authenticity.
 Don't hide the challenges - embrace them as learning experiences! 🚀

+So I have project, in which mess manager will register. and it will go to get mess id, so it will generate ID and and manager will give to students to join the mess, but there would be many mess managers using this application for their convinience, so  it has some issue,  ideally, every mess manager should have a diff table, so that diff mess manager can work it, in short multi tenant, so how to do it.. like when manager will signup new table must be created and then when he goes to generate mess ID,  then ID should get attached to table as primary key, so that, when student use it while login, then they connect to the table of respective mess manager